 I love flying.
 Well, not taking off and landing, because any bump and I think we’re going down, but I love sitting in the plane, watching a movie, and relaxing.
 I love being in airports.
-I love the overall experience and since I talk a lot about the consumer side of airline travel, today I interview Scott Mayerowitz, an airline reporter for the Associated Press, about the business side of the airline industry.
+I love the overall experience, and since I talk a lot about the consumer side of airline travel, today I interview Scott Mayerowitz, a former airline reporter for the Associated Press, about the business side of the airline industry.

 Nomadic Matt: Tell us about what you do for AP.